 - Mix the dry ingredients together - flours, oats, salt and bicarb together.

-- Mix the St David Dairy Buttermilk and honey together, in a separate bowl.
+- Mix the buttermilk and honey together, in a separate bowl.

 - Add the buttermilk mixture to the flour mix.

 - Mix gently together with a fork or spoon.
 (It’s important not to over mix)

 - Turn the dough out onto a lightly floured surface and shape into a round.